afsc-assessments/ebswp_2023/doc/EBSpollock.md

 (Fig. \ref{fig:proj_ssb}).

 ## Recruitment
-Model estimates indicate that both the 2008 and 2012 year classes are well above average (Fig. \ref{fig:mod_rec}).
+Model estimates indicate that the 2008, 2012, and 2013 year classes are above average (Fig. \ref{fig:mod_rec}).
 The stock-recruitment curve as fit within the integrated model shows a fair amount of variability both in the estimated recruitments and in the uncertainty of the curve (Fig.